Customer Agreement

 “Customer Personal Data” means any Personal Data that is processed by BSITC on behalf of the Customer in relation to the Agreement;

-“Data Protection Laws” means all applicable laws relating to the processing of Personal Data including, while they are in force and applicable, the United Kingdom’s Data Protection Act 2018 and the General Data Protection Regulation (Regulation (EU) 2016/679);
+“Data Protection Laws” means all applicable laws relating to the processing of Personal Data, as such laws may be updated, amended and superseded from time to time; these laws shall include, while they are in force and applicable:

 “Defect” means a defect, error or bug in any software having a material adverse effect on the functionality or performance of that software, but excluding any defect, error or bug caused by or arising as a result of: